-Note - Guidance on planning for aeroplanes with wing spans greater than 80 m is given in the ICAO Aerodrome Design Manual Parts 1 and 2.
+Note - Guidance on planning for aeroplanes with wingspans greater than 80m is given in the ICAO Aerodrome Design Manual (Doc 9157), Parts 1 and 2.

-2.2.2.5 The code letter for element 2 shall be determined from this Manual, column 3, by selecting the code number which corresponds to the greatest wing span, or the greatest outer main gear wheel span, whichever gives the more demanding code number of the aeroplanes for which the facility is intended.
+2.2.2.5 The code letter for element 2 shall be determined from this Manual Table 2-1 by selecting the code letter which corresponds to the greatest wingspan of the aeroplanes for which the facility is intended.

-Note - Guidance to assist the aerodrome operator in determining the aerodrome reference code is given in the ICAO Aerodrome Design Manual, Parts 1 and 2.
+Note - Guidance on determining the aerodrome reference code is given in the ICAO Aerodrome Design Manual, Parts 1 and 2.